Latkos/Songy/README.md

 **RUNNING THE APP**
 --------------------------------
+If you want to access the app, proceed to the link: https://songy-app.herokuapp.com/

-If you want to run the app, download the files and, being in the project folder, type:
+If you want to run the app in production, download the files and, being in the project folder, type:
 ``` python manage.py runserver ```

 After that, please proceed to: _http://127.0.0.1:8000/_